b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 ```
 ---
 - the transfer state is a script tag in the html.
-- the angular HTtpClient will use it on.
+- the angular HttpClient will use it to get results if they exists in there.

 <img src="schemas/transfer-state-with-it-enabled.svg"/>
+---
+- there it is, problem solved

 #### Actually: